kimjungwoon123/kimjungwoon123/README.md

 ### Hi there 👋
+I like to make what I need myself.
+Everything is still not good, but I will work hard with a spirit of challenge.

 <!--
 **kimjungwoon123/kimjungwoon123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.